needle-mirror/com.unity.xr.arfoundation/Documentation~/anchor-manager.md

 ## Anchor Prefab

 While the [ARAnchorManager](xref:UnityEngine.XR.ARFoundation.ARAnchorManager) has an ["Anchor Prefab"](xref:UnityEngine.XR.ARFoundation.ARAnchorManager.anchorPrefab) field, this is not intended for content.
-When an anchor is created in some way other than `AddComponent`, such as loading an [ARWorldMap](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.1/api/UnityEngine.XR.ARKit.ARWorldMap.html) that contained anchors, ARFoundation will create a new [GameObject](xref:GameObjects) to represent it.
+When an anchor is created in some way other than `AddComponent`, such as loading an [ARWorldMap](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.2/api/UnityEngine.XR.ARKit.ARWorldMap.html) that contained anchors, AR Foundation creates a new [GameObject](xref:GameObjects) to represent it.

-If "Anchor Prefab" is `null`, then ARFoundation simply creates a GameObject with an `ARAnchor` component on it.
-However, if you want the anchor to also include additional components, you can provide a prefab for ARFoundation to instantiate for the anchor.
-In other words, the purpose of the prefab field is to _extend_ the default behavior of anchors; it is not the recommended way to _place content_ in the world.
+If "Anchor Prefab" is `null`, AR Foundation creates a GameObject with an `ARAnchor` component on it.
+However, if you want the anchor to also include additional components, you can provide a Prefab for AR Foundation to instantiate for the anchor.
+In other words, the Prefab field extends the default behavior of anchors, but it is not the recommended way to place content in the world.

 ## Adding and removing anchors

-To add a new anchor, simply add the [ARAnchor](xref:UnityEngine.XR.ARFoundation.ARAnchor) component to any GameObject using [AddComponent&lt;ARAnchor&gt;](xref:UnityEngine.GameObject.AddComponent).
-Anchors can also be created indirectly, for example by loading an [ARWorldMap](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.1/api/UnityEngine.XR.ARKit.ARWorldMap.html) which includes saved anchors.
+To add a new anchor, add the [ARAnchor](xref:UnityEngine.XR.ARFoundation.ARAnchor) component to any GameObject using [AddComponent&lt;ARAnchor&gt;](xref:UnityEngine.GameObject.AddComponent).
+Anchors can also be created indirectly, for example by loading an [ARWorldMap](https://docs.unity3d.com/Packages/com.unity.xr.arkit@4.2/api/UnityEngine.XR.ARKit.ARWorldMap.html) which includes saved anchors.

 You should not change the [transform](xref:UnityEngine.Transform) of an anchor; its transform is updated automatically by ARFoundation.